Vyral/base-template/_posts/2018-02-13-the-science-of-success-and-the-6-steps-of-mastery.md

 Cited below for your convenience are timestamps which will direct you to various subjects I go over in the video above.
 Feel free to watch my full message or use these timestamps to browse specific topics at your leisure:

-00:13 - Introduction
+00:13 - Introduction.

-00:51 - Creating a personal mission
+00:51 - Creating a personal mission.

-4:39 - The science of success and the six paths to mastery: Self-mastery
+4:39 - The science of success and the six paths to mastery: Self-mastery.

-5:44 - The science of success and the six paths to mastery: Implementation of 80/20 rule
+5:44 - The science of success and the six paths to mastery: Implementation of 80/20 rule.

-7:30 - The science of success and the six paths to mastery: Moving from “E” to “P”
+7:30 - The science of success and the six paths to mastery: Moving from “E” to “P”.

-9:12 - The science of success and the six paths to mastery: Having a learning-based mindset
+9:12 - The science of success and the six paths to mastery: Having a learning-based mindset.

-10:34 - The science of success and the six paths to mastery: Remove limiting beliefs
+10:34 - The science of success and the six paths to mastery: Remove limiting beliefs.

-12:59 - The science of success and the six paths to mastery: Accountability
+12:59 - The science of success and the six paths to mastery: Accountability.

-14:49 - Review and demonstration of the science of success
+14:49 - Review and demonstration of the science of success.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.